grafana/tempo/docs/sources/tempo/setup/operator/monitor.md

 ## Monitor the operator

 The Tempo Operator can expose upgrade and other operational metrics about the operator itself, and can create alerts based on these metrics.
+For example, the operator handles Tempo upgrades and exposes metrics like "the number of successful Tempo upgrades", "number of failed Tempo upgrades", and others.
+The operator also creates alerts to notify system administrators if any tempo upgrade fails.

+Other metrics are internal to the operator itself, for example, the duration of a "reconcile loop iteration".
+This operator-specific component continuously tries to match the expected state as described in the TempoStack custom resource to the actual cluster state.
+For example, if you delete some object in the cluster which is managed by the operator, the operator re-creates this object again, to match the expected state of the cluster.

 The operator can be configured using the ConfigMap `tempo-operator-manager-config` in the same namespace as the operator.
 The following excerpt shows the configuration options to enable the creation of `ServiceMonitor` (for scraping metrics) and `PrometheusRule` (for creating alerts) objects: